-- That a fibre to the node infrastructure which relies on a 'last mile' premises connection using Australia's current copper infrastructure, current HFC networks or fixed 4G-like wireless won't have the symmetry, contention ratio, bandwidth or latency to keep up with demand of 2016. - Australia is about three years behind America and Western Europe is its consumption pattern.
+- That all roads point to the requirements of optic fibre being implemented deep into both wired and wireless networks. - The future is indeed wireless, but mostly WiFi and not 4G. - There is a huge increasing requirement for low-latency data transfer and high upload speeds. - That a fibre to the node infrastructure which relies on a 'last mile' premises connection using Australia's current copper infrastructure, current HFC networks or fixed 4G-like wireless won't have the symmetry, contention ratio, bandwidth or latency to keep up with demand of 2016. - Australia is about three years behind America and Western Europe is its consumption pattern.